 2. Nothing contained in sections 632.480 to 632.513 shall prohibit the person from otherwise petitioning the court for release.
 The director of the department of mental health shall provide the committed person who has not been conditionally released with an annual written notice of the person's right to petition the court for release over the director's objection.
 The notice shall contain a waiver of rights.
 The director shall forward the notice and waiver form to the court with the annual report.

-3. If the committed person petitions the court for conditional release over the director's objection, the petition shall be served upon the court that committed the person, the director of the department of mental health, the head of the facility housing the person, and the attorney general.
+3. If the committed person petitions the court for conditional release over the director's objection, the petition shall be served upon the court that committed the person, the prosecuting attorney of the jurisdiction into which the committed person is to be released, the director of the department of mental health, the head of the facility housing the person, and the attorney general.

 4. The committed person shall have a right to have an attorney represent the person at the hearing but the person is not entitled to be present at the hearing.
 If the court at the hearing determines by a preponderance of the evidence that the person no longer suffers from a mental abnormality that makes the person likely to engage in acts of sexual violence if released, then the court shall set a trial on the issue.

 5. The trial shall be governed by the following provisions: